Why Do Call Endings Matter in Voice AI?

 How Can You Apply These Solutions?

-Ending calls smoothly in VAPI requires careful attention to timing, sequencing, and user experience.
+Ending calls smoothly in VAPI requires careful attention to conversation flow orchestration, strategic endCallPhrase placement, and comprehensive guardrails.
 The journey from the initial implementation to the current solution demonstrates the importance of:

 - Comprehensive testing with proper debugging tools